Best App Store Screenshot Tools for Startup Founders (2026)

 Weaknesses: Per-frame workflow, not built around a full localized store set.
 See SnapMonk vs Previewed.

-5. AppLaunchpad / AppMockUp — best for a fast, free v1
+5. AppLaunchpad / AppMockUp: best for a fast, free v1

 Best for: Pre-revenue founders who already have screenshots and copy and just want clean exports.

-Strengths: Simple, focused, free tiers (with watermark).
+Strengths: Simple, focused, with free tiers (watermarked).

 How to actually pick

-- Launching in several markets, fast? → SnapMonk.
+- Launching in several markets, fast?
+SnapMonk.

-- Need a hero shot for the deck or landing page? → Previewed.
+- Need a hero shot for the deck or landing page?
+Previewed.

-- Just need a free v1 set? → AppLaunchpad or AppMockUp.
+- Just need a free v1 set?
+AppLaunchpad or AppMockUp.

-- Already standardized on Canva? → Canva.
+- Already standardized on Canva?
+Canva.

 The honest take